PUT-PTM/ST-LineFollower/README.md

   Tools
+- language C
 - Atmel Studio 7.0
 - AVRDude

   How to run - wskazać swoją wersję release i co jest niezbędne aby ją uruchomić.
 Dodatkowo opisać jak używać programu.

-  How to compile - czy niezbędne jest podjęcie jakiś specjalnych kroków, czy wystarczy skopiować?
+  How to compile - You just have to run the project in a console of Atmel Studio 7.0

   Future improvements - Increase in speed and accuracy.